AFLE

 “Winning back lost trust will certainly be our biggest challenge” – COO Moritz Heisler speaks to the community

 In a recent interview with Foot Bowl, AFLE COO and Managing Director Moritz Heisler answered questions from the community.
-The discussion covered a wide range of topics, including participating teams, the upcoming schedule, lessons learned from the past, and the overall direction of the league.
+The discussion covered a wide range of topics, including participating teams, the upcoming schedule, lessons learned from the past, and the overall direction of the American Football League Europe.

 One message was clear from the beginning: rebuilding trust is one of the most important goals moving forward.